Note taking

 Review your notes regularly.
 This is the best way to achieve lasting memory.

-Do any pre-lecture or background reading you can.
-Look closely at your course outline and try to read about the topic before the lecture.
-Many lecturers put lecture outlines on Moodle.
-If these are available, try to read them before the lecture.
-Taking these notes to the lecture means you can focus on the lecturer’s explanations, and record examples, diagrams and extra details.
+> Some teachers put class outlines on Moodle.
+If these are available, try to read them before the class.
+Taking these notes to the class means you can focus on the teacher’s explanations, and record examples, diagrams and extra details.

-If possible, get to the lecture room five minutes early and read through the notes you took in the previous lecture.
+> If possible, get to the room five minutes early and read through the notes you took in the previous class.
 This refreshes your memory and helps to tune you in to the topic.

 -